MMA fighter arrested in Tumon incident

 His condition remains unknown.

-No word yet on what had occurred leading up to the incident.
+There has been no word on what occurred leading up to the incident.

 The Guam Police Department has not released any information.

-Alvarez is being held in the Department of Corrections and is expected to answer to the charges in the Superior Court of Guam Monday.
+Alvarez is being held in the Department of Corrections and is expected to answer to the charges Monday in the Superior Court of Guam.

 According to prison records, Alvarez was arrested in 2020 on charges of assault and family violence.